adobe-type-tools/afdko/docs/AFDKO-Overview.md

 ### `makeotf`

-This program will build an OpenType/CFF font from a feature file that defines the OpenType layout rules, and overrides for default values, and a font file: a Type 1 font, TrueType font, 'detype1' text version of a Type 1 font, or UFO font and It also requires some other meta-data files.
+This program will build an OpenType/CFF font from a feature file that defines the OpenType layout rules, and overrides for default values, and a font file (Type 1 font, TrueType font, 'detype1' text version of a Type 1 font, or UFO font).
+It also requires some other meta-data files.
 It will also build an OpenType/TTF font from a TrueType source font file.

+### `buildmasterotfs`

+This script uses `makeotf` to build OTF files from a .designspace file with compatible UFO masters.
+These OTF files represent the first step toward building a CFF2 variable font.

+### `buildcff2vf`

+This script will use a .designspace file and the output OTFs of `buildmasterotfs` to assemble a CFF2 variable font file.

 ### `makeinstancesufo`

-This script will generate UFO fonts from a set of [Superpolator](http://superpolator.com/) master designs.
+This script will generate UFO instances from a .designspace file, and a set of compatible UFO masters.
+More info on designspace files and interpolation systems can be found at [Superpolator.com](http://superpolator.com/).

 ### `mergefonts`